About this book

 My motivation was, and continues to be, purely personal pleasure.
 I hope that this work brings some pleasure to anyone who wishes to perform the compositions.

-Although it has taken five years to complete ‘Raganjli’, in a sense this book is the culmination of a lifetime’s experience of playing classical music.
+Although it has taken five years to complete ‘Raganjli’, in a sense these books are the culmination of a lifetime’s experience of playing classical music.

 I hope that readers of Raganjli will find it instructive as well as entertaining.

 The Hindi version of Raganjli is published by Academic Foundation, New Delhi. (www.academicfoundation.org)

 The Punjabi version of Raganjli is published by Sapatrishi Publications, Chandigarh.